Shelrothman/expo-clear-input/README.md

 - then run `npm install` in the `./example` directory to install the tarball
   - From there, you can test your changes manually in the example app with any of the start scripts.
-- Before any pull request is made, you must run `npm run test` in the example app to ensure that the changes work as expected and that the tests pass.
+- Before any pull request is made, you must run `npm run test` in the `/example` app to ensure that the changes work as expected and that the tests pass.
 - **A copy of the report is mandatory to be included in the pull request.**

 <!-- todo: these above steps could all be replaced with one script command -->